 Treaty on the Non-Proliferation of Nuclear Weapons (the "NPT")

 The NPT was established in 1970 and is an international treaty with the following objectives: to prevent the spread of nuclear weapons and weapons technology, to foster the peaceful uses of nuclear energy, and to further the goal of achieving general and complete disarmament.
 The NPT establishes a safeguards system under the responsibility of the International Atomic Energy Agency ("IAEA").
-A number of countries are signatories to the NPT, including Canada, the U.S., the United Kingdom and France.
+A total of 191 countries are signatories to the NPT, including Canada and the five NPT-designated nuclear weapon states (China, Russia, the U.S., the United Kingdom and France).

 Canadian Uranium Industry Regulation